-Maximum capacity is 10 people 1500 lbs.
-(680 Kg) and an evenly distributed load when in the patio position.
+- ☐ Maximum capacity is 10 people 1800 lbs.
+(816 Kg) and an evenly distributed load when in the patio position. - ☐ Stabilizers or leveling jacks MUST be used when the patio is deployed and in use.

 Failure to observe the weight limit or use other than intended may result in property damage or serious personal injury.